lucas-spangher/agent-based-EV-sim/README.md

 graphing.R contains many different graphs composed using ggplot().
 All the graphs in the paper are here, plus others.

 appendix.R contains some ancillary functions.

+The outputDFs represent output data that is used in the paper.
+Each "outputDF" is followed by two varying parameters: XX% max sales proportion and Ya years after 2016 to maximum sales penetration.
+Therefore, for example, outputDF.100.20a.csv is a scenario in which 100% of all new cars sold are EVs after 20 years.